-In the following example, notice how the topic sentence from each paragraph on the outline is the first sentence of each body paragraph (underlined).
-Also notice that the last sentence of each paragraph links to the topic sentence and sums up the point of the overall paragraph; this is the concluding sentence (also underlined).
+In the following example, notice how the topic sentence from each paragraph on the outline is the first sentence of each body paragraph.
+Also notice that the last sentence of each paragraph links to the topic sentence and sums up the point of the overall paragraph.

 These body paragraphs were written based on what I remembered from the sources that I read and annotated.
-Notice that in Body Paragraph 2 there are several places where I wanted to include statistics and figures that had made an impression on me when I read, but I didn't remember the actual numbers.
-At this point, that is okay.
-I created the space to put the numbers once I get a chance to look through my sources in detail.
 The most important part is to get the ideas down.
-The numbers can be filled in later.
+The actual details from the text can be filled in later.